j-u-p-iter/regexp-parser/FORMAL_GRAMMAR_EVOLUTION.md

 In this case the Parser class will have two methods:

 - Program, that returns the root node of the result parser tree;
 - NumericLiteral, that returns the node for the Number token.
+It will be a leaf node, which means it will be the last node in the branch, cause NumericLiteral deriviates to terminal.

 2. We add to the programming language string literal.